diufanshu/octopress/source/_posts/2014-12-31-happy-new-year.markdown

 - test
 author: sky
 ---
-This is sky's first blog with octpress, have fun ^-^
+This is sky's first blog with octopress, have fun ^-^